-One approach is to make messaging the very first item you address as a combined team.
-Have both teams submit the key concepts they want to communicate about their brand or product, and set to work immediately on a combined messaging strategy before you do anything else.
+Solution: One approach is to make messaging the very first item you address as a combined team.
+Have both teams submit the key concepts they want to communicate about their brand or product.
+Then, set to work immediately on a combined messaging strategy before you do anything else.
 If you can’t create one, the collaboration isn’t going to be a success.

 Within this process, you can sometimes solve disagreements by designating a number of secondary messages.
-While the primary key message will guide the narrative and production of the video, secondary concepts can be used in marketing around the video to promote it to different audience segments (for example, social media posts sharing it) or emphasize tangential messages that are important to your respective teams.
+While the primary key message will guide the narrative and production of the video, secondary concepts can be used in marketing around the video to promote it to different audience segments.
+For example, you can test messaging variations on social media posts.

 If you’re used to having total control over your production processes, collaboration can be a bit of an adjustment.
-There will be conversations happening on the other team that you won’t be privy to, and you’ll be working with people who you might not be comfortable disagreeing with openly.
+There will be conversations happening on the other team that you won’t be part of.
+You’ll also be working with people who you might not be comfortable disagreeing with openly.
 In short, it can feel like you’re losing control of the process.

-To make sure that a lack of communication doesn’t cause tension or lead to misunderstandings, have key liaisons in place for the project, and choose people who are diplomatic communicators.
+Solution: To make sure that a lack of communication doesn’t cause tension or lead to misunderstandings, have key liaisons in place for the project.
+Be sure to choose people who are diplomatic communicators.

 Your collaboration is ultimately about achieving the best product, not about keeping control of the process.
-Try to keep an open mind, and encourage your team to do so as well, while also being prepared to politely, but firmly, disagree when necessary.
+Try to keep an open mind, and encourage your team to do so as well.
+Meanwhile, be prepared to politely, but firmly, disagree when necessary.

 Someone on the other team drops the ball.

 This is a very delicate situation.
 It can be awkward to address the issue head-on with the other team.
 On the other hand, it would be unfair to your own team to expect them to shoulder the extra burden in silence.